 PvE Discipline Priest

 Discipline Priests in Mists of Pandaria are well-rounded, flexible healers who remain strong in raids and also excel in the new Challenge Mode dungeons.
 Their variety of absorbs, heals, and utility spells make them a challenging but rewarding specialization to play.
-This guide will cover every facet of building, gearing, and playing your Discipline Priest so you can take on everything the PvE endgame throws at you and come out on top – hopefully with some shiny new loot to show for it!
+This guide will cover every facet of building, gearing, and playing your Disc Priest so you can take on everything the PvE endgame throws at you and come out on top.

 Changes in Mists of Pandaria

-Class specializations have become more streamlined in Mists of Pandaria, with trimmed-down talent trees and the removal of Prime Glyphs.
+Talent trees have been trimmed down and Prime Glyphs are gone.
 Some abilities have been made baseline and others have been removed or reworked.
 Most of these changes are “under the hood,” however.
-The way the Discipline Priest actually plays is very similar to how it played in Cataclsym, with few changes to your rotation.
-The Atonement mechanic still allows you to heal your teammates through low damage while also contributing some DPS.
-For heavier damage, you still have the broadest selection of healing spells and absorbs of any healer at your disposal.
+The Discipline Priest plays very similarly to how it did in Cataclysm, with few changes to your rotation.
+The Atonement mechanic still allows you to heal your teammates through low damage while also contributing some DPS, and now it has a much more generous 40-yard range.
+For heavier damage, you still have the broadest selection of healing spells and absorbs of any healer.

 Blanketing the raid in absorbs has gotten easier with the new Spirit Shell cooldown.
 You also have access to your choice of three new AoE heals: Cascade, Divine Star, or Halo.